AutomatedLab/AutomatedLab/Help/AutomatedLabDefinition/en-us/Add-LabDiskDefinition.md

 ## PARAMETERS

 ### -AllocationUnitSize
-The allocation unit size in Byte to use, e.g.
+The allocation unit size in Bytes to use, e.g.
-64kb
+64kb.

 ```yaml
 Type: Int64